henrybear327/CodingNotes/content/contest/tutorial/binarySearch.md

 #include <bits/stdc++.h>

 // For every query, binary search for the upper-left corner of the square
-// And then binary search for the lower-left corner "on the diagnal
+// And then binary search for the lower-left corner "on the diagnal"

 using namespace std;